patrickboateng/geolysis/docs/soil_classification.md

 - It is similar to the Cassagrande's Classification System.
 - It uses **Particle Size Distribution** and **Atterberg Limits** for classification.
 - It is commonly used for engineering projects.
-- Soils are group into:
+- Soils are grouped into:

   - Coarse grained
   - Fine grained